cfpb/design-manual/guides/accessible-interfaces.md

 <h2 id="perceivable">Perceivable<span class="cf-code-link"><a href="http://www.w3.org/TR/2008/REC-WCAG20-20081211/#perceivable">Visit W3C site <i class="cf-icon cf-icon-external-link"></i></a></span></h2>

-Information and user interface components must be presentable to users in ways they can perceive.
-This includes disabled individuals using assistive technology (for instance screen readers for blind users or captions for deaf users) and users of varying devices (like grayscale screens or muted mobile devices).
+Information and user interface elements must be presented to users in ways that they can perceive.
+This includes considering individuals using assistive technology (e.g., screen readers for blind users or captions for deaf users) and the limitations of different devices (e.g., grayscale screens or muted mobile devices).

 <div class="content-33 content-first">
 #### Include text alternatives for non-text content